InTec-PCPS/hd-fm-for-moOde-audio/README.md

 ## Notes to Self for moOde major releases

-- Added vibe-coded install script that handles everything but setting passwords for icecast (below).
 - Remember to enable services in /etc/systemd/system: <pre>sudo systemctl enable ###.service</pre>
 - Runtime and build dependencies: git build-essential cmake autoconf libtool libao-dev libfftw3-dev librtlsdr-dev meson libsndfile1-dev libliquid-dev python3-flask icecast2.
 - Remember to set icecast passwords in /etc/icecast2/icecast.xml, /usr/local/bin/fm-run, and hd-run.
 Doesn't matter what they are as long as they match.